Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Results

 On the other hand, for the trumpet nozzle, $\theta_e$ can be varied while $R_c$ is maintained at the optimal value of $-85$ mm.
 As observed in Fig. \ref{fig: sameRcdifftheta}, the flat-top shape is maintained at the optimal $R_c$ even though the $\theta_e$ varies.
 This further suggests that adjusting $R_c$ after optimizing $\theta_e$ to the Mach angle for the trumpet nozzle is more effective in producing consistent flat-top profiles than only optimizing the $\theta_e$.

 For the straight nozzle, density perturbations can also be minimized to yield flat-top profiles by varying $\theta_e$, as seen in Fig. \ref{fig: straightdifftheta}, which is done by varying $l_d$ since $d^*$ and $d_e$ are held constant.
 Matching the nozzle exit angle $\theta_e$ to Mach angle $\sin^{-1}{(1/M_e)}$ roughly leads to a flatter profile as it minimizes the effects of the shocks in perturbing the density, agreeing with past studies on straight nozzle optimization \cite{MKrish, cgrth, Semushin}.
 Further refinement of $\theta_e$, specifically increasing it above the Mach angle, will lead to flatter profiles as shown in Fig. \ref{fig: straightdifftheta}.
 However, because the only way to control the shock features of the straight nozzle is by varying the $\theta_e$ (since $d^*$ and $d_e$ are held constant), optimizing the straight nozzle lacks the extra parameter of control in adjusting $R_c$, unlike the trumpet nozzle.
 This lack of curvature removes the ability to tune shock suppression in addition to using the $\theta_e$ optimization to minimize shock effects, explaining why the density profiles shown in Fig. \ref{fig: straightdifftheta} still show fluctuations near the optimal angle.
-Therefore, although both straight and trumpet nozzles can be optimized to create flat-top profiles, the trumpet nozzle allows for better refinement.
+Therefore, although both straight and trumpet nozzles can be optimized to create flat-top profiles, the trumpet nozzle's optimization procedure allows for additional refinement with its extra degree of freedom through its diverging section curvature.

+While the optimization of the trumpet and straight performed here was for the prescribed nozzle geometry parameters of $d^* = 0.8$ mm and $d_e = 3$ mm, these optimization processes can be done for any mm-scale axisymmmetric nozzle geometry as shown before with the straight nozzle \cite{MKrish, Semushin, cgrth}.
+The trumpet nozzle optimization is not specific to our geometry conditions as the radius of curvature can be similarly adjusted for a different mm-scale nozzle geometry.
+If the exit diameter is a different mm-scale value, one would perform this optimization process in the same manner as presented.